ChristopherA/intro-mac-command-line/part2-prepare.md

 $
 ```

 Install Cask
 ------------

-[Cask](http://caskroom.io) is a special brew application that installs many Mac GUI apps.
+[Cask](http://caskroom.io) is a special brew application that installs a number of Mac GUI apps.
 I find it particularly useful for installing those developer apps require an installer or a .dmg file.
 One other useful thing that it does is that it puts the app into your ~/Applications folder, keeping them seperate from your other apps.

 ```
 $ brew install caskroom/cask/brew-cask